 There are 3 tiers (or hurdles) in this promote structure.
-Profits are split pari passu up to a 10% IRR.
-After the 10% IRR is achieved, then profits will be split disproportionately.
-Profits above a 10% IRR up to a 15% IRR will be split 80% to the third-party investor and 20% to the sponsor.
-In other words, the sponsor gets an additional 10% of profits in addition to his 10% pro-rata share of profits.
-This additional 10% is the “promote”.
-Finally, all profits above a 15% IRR will be split 60% to the third-party investor and 40% to the sponsor.
-This means the sponsor is getting a 30% promote after the final 15% IRR hurdle is achieved.
+Profits are split pari passu up until the LP earns a 10% IRR.
+After the 10% IRR is achieved by the LP, then profits will be split disproportionately.
+Profits above a 10% IRR up to a 15% IRR will be split 81% to the third-party investor and 19% to the sponsor.
+Finally, profits above a 15% IRR will be split 63% to the investor and 37% to the sponsor.

 Real Estate Waterfall Model Tier 1